zenangst/Spots/Documentation/Getting started guide.md

 ## Making views.

-Lets build a small demo application called `MyContacts` to show what it is like to work with `Spots` in an application.
+Let's build a small demo application called `MyContacts` to show what it is like to work with `Spots` in an application.

 The first thing that we need to do is adapt and register your views so that `Spots` can resolve them.
 To use views in `Spots`, they need to conform to `ItemConfigurable`.
 It is a very lean protocol that has two required methods.
 The first is `configure(with item: Item)`, this is where our view gets the model information so that we can properly set texts to your label etc. The second function is `computeSize(for item: Item) -> CGSize`.
 This is used to give back an appropriate size for the view.
 It could return a static value or be computed based of the content coming from the model.

-Lets kick things of by making a `ContactView` that will be used to show contact information in a list.
+Let's kick things of by making a `ContactView` that will be used to show contact information in a list.

 ```swift
 import UIKit